ashishsumanth1/Data-Analysis-/README.md

 # Census 2021 Data Analysis

 ## Overview
-This project analyzes the Census 2021 data to uncover insights about the population distribution, growth trends, and demographic patterns.
+This project analyzes the Census 2021 data to uncover insights from Education and Occupation datasets.

 ## Table of Contents
 1. [Introduction](#introduction)